FAQs

 • Should I take pictures of the scene?

 Documenting the scene with photographs is highly recommended.
-Early photographic evidence can be crucial, especially in cases like slip-and-falls, where conditions may change quickly.
+According to Forbes, human error causes 90-94% of car crashes.
+Early photographic evidence can be crucial in accidents where conditions may change quickly.
 Prompt documentation prevents property owners from altering the scene, which could potentially weaken your case.
+If you want help building a strong case, contact Padilla Law Group, LLP, one of the best accident attorneys in California.

 • What is my case worth?